 The in-contest follow-ups: (Growth)n

 Now that we had maximized the impact of our initial interaction with the participants it was time to keep the momentum going.
-We leveraged on email automation to achieve this: the contestants received a follow-up email the next weekday (to increases open rates) after signing up for the giveaway.
+We leveraged email automation to achieve this: the contestants received a follow-up email the next weekday (to increase open rates) after signing up for the giveaway.

 Here’s how we planned the follow-up.

 We put ourselves in the position of a contestant.
-When you participate in a giveaway, you want more entries (invite more people) to have higher chances of winning.
+When you participate in a giveaway, you want more entries (invite more people) to have a higher chance of winning.